salcedoe/MtMdocs/docs/volumeProcessing/volumeRendering.md

-# Volume Rendering and Surface Meshes
+# Volume and Surface Rendering using the Medical Volume Viewer

 When dealing with image volumes, it is often useful to see "inside" the volume — that is, to construct 3D representations of internal structures inside that volume.
 3D Rendering is the computer graphics process of converting 3D models into 2D images for display on a 2D computer screen.
 The process considers the positioning of the objects in a 3D scene and renders a 2D image based on this perspective.
 Any change in the view, such as rotating the scene, generates a new render to reflect the new perspective of the 3D scene, as shown below.